Anti-Japanese resistance movement in Malaya during World War II: In the case of the Chinese

 A majority of them still identified with China rather than with Malaya at that time.
 The Japanese war in China had aroused strong anti-Japan sentiments and strengthened pro-China feelings among the Malayan Chinese.
-They resented the Japanese for their harsh treatment and the better treatment the Malays had received prior to the war.
+They resented the Japanese for their harsh treatment and the preferential treatment the Malays had received prior to the war.

 In the case of the Malays

 As for the Malays, except for a few who were close to the Chinese, most took no more than sympathetic or neutral stands toward the MPAJA.
 This means that the MPAJA would not have the majority support of the Malays.
 They were also treated less harshly by the Japanese compared to the Chinese.
-As civilian and POW deaths grew to tens of thousands, however, what sympathies they initially had for Japan evaporated.
+As civilian and POW deaths grew to tens of thousands, what sympathies they initially had for Japan evaporated.
 Most Malaysians would come to regard the occupation as "cruel" and "brutal".